enkidevs/curriculum/data-analysis-with-python/core/intro-to-matplotlib/what-is-pyplot.md

 `pyplot` is a collection of functions built into `matplotlib` that makes `matplotlib` operate like MATLAB.

+> `MATLAB` is a numerical computing environment used for matrix manipulations, algorithm implementation, creating user interfaces, and more.

 You can use `pyplot` functions to:
 - create figures
 - plot lines